GammaStrategies/eulerswap-delta-neutral-strategy/README.md

 ### ✅ Better delta neutralization

 - EulerSwap's liquidity curve is **continuous** (not limited by tick or spacing) thus allows for more extreme concentrations and slippages, that better incentivize delta-neutralizing swaps
-- EulerSwap allows for **custom and asymmetric fees**, which can further incentivize delta-neutralizing swaps
 - Because each market maker defines their own liquidity curve, one can aggressively favor delta-neutralizing swaps **without being diluted by others**

 ### ✅ Superior capital efficiency